The important differences between deposits and purchased funds

 How do I know if my taxpayer's funds are deposit funds or purchased funds?

 On your taxpayer’s dashboard, we provide a Tax Pooling Summary which will identify funds available in your taxpayer’s account based on a specific tax period.
-Each line of available funds will have a note detailing whether the funds are purchased funds or deposit funds.
+Each line of available funds will have a note detailing whether the funds are purchased funds or deposited funds.

 My taxpayer has purchased funds sitting in the pool that relate to a tax year that is closed for tax pooling.
 What are my options?